Constrained Boundary Labeling: Introduction

-In our constrained boundary labeling setting, we are given a tuple of constraints $\ConstraintsLong$ consisting of a family of $k$ grouping constraints $\GroupingConstraints$ and a partial order $\OrderingConstraints$ on the sites.
+In our constrained boundary labeling setting, we are in addition given a tuple of constraints $\ConstraintsLong$ consisting of a family of $k$ grouping constraints $\GroupingConstraints = \{\Group_1, \ldots, \Group_k\}$ and a partial order \OrderingConstraints on the sites.
 A \emph{grouping} constraint $\emptyset \ne \Group \subseteq \Sites$ enforces that the labels for the sites in $\Group$ appear consecutively on the same side of the boundary, as in \cref{fig:labeling-examples_a,fig:labeling-examples_b,fig:labeling-examples_c}, but in general there can be gaps between two labels of the same group; compare \cref{fig:labeling-examples_a,fig:labeling-examples_b}.
-An \emph{ordering} constraint $s_i \Order s_j$ enforces for the labeling \Labeling to have $y(\Labeling(s_i)) \geq y(\Labeling(s_j))$ { but only} if $s_i$ and $s_j$ are labeled on the same side of \Boundary.
-Hence, { if the labels $\Label_i$ and $\Label_j$ are placed on the same side of~\Boundary, then} the ordering constraint enforces that $\Label_j$ must not appear above $\Label_i$. { On the other hand, if $\Label_i$ and $\Label_j$ are on different sides of~\Boundary, then the constraint $s_i \Order s_j$ has no effect;} see also \cref{fig:labeling-examples_c}.
+An \emph{ordering} constraint $s_i \Order s_j$ enforces for the labeling \Labeling to have $y(\Labeling(s_i)) \geq y(\Labeling(s_j))$\footnote{We assume that the lower-left corner of the boundary coincides with the origin of the coordinate system.} but only if~$s_i$ and $s_j$ are labeled on the same side of \Boundary.
+Hence, if the labels $\Label_i$ and $\Label_j$ are placed on the same side of \Boundary, then the ordering constraint enforces that $\Label_j$ must not appear above $\Label_i$.
+On the other hand, if $\Label_i$ and $\Label_j$ are on different sides of \Boundary, then the constraint $s_i \Order s_j$ has no effect; see also \cref{fig:labeling-examples_c}.
 This interpretation is motivated by the Gestalt principle of proximity~\cite{Ware2013}, as the spatial distance between labels on opposite sides is usually large and we thus perceive labels on the same side as belonging together.
 Furthermore, this interpretation of ordering constraints has already been applied in hand-made labelings~\cite{OrderingConstraints.2021}.
-Note that in general \OrderingConstraints may contain reflexive { constraints, which will be fulfilled by any labeling and can thus be removed.} { The one-sided model in addition implicitly fulfills any transitive constraint}.
-Hence, we work { in the one-sided model with} the transitive reduction of $(\Sites, \OrderingConstraints)$. { In the following,} we denote with $r$ the number of ordering constraints { in the respective model.}
+Note that in general \OrderingConstraints may contain reflexive constraints, which are fulfilled by any labeling and can thus be removed.
+The one-sided model in addition implicitly fulfills any transitive constraint.
+Hence, we work in the one-sided model with the transitive reduction of $(\Sites, \OrderingConstraints)$.
+In the following, we let~$r$ denote the number of ordering constraints in the respective model.